awslabs/duvet/design/witness/dogfood.md

 its pair can't discharge yet would be deciding a property is true instead of proving it.

+The converse also holds: the meta-obligation implications ("MUST be proven with Verus", "proof files MUST carry annotations") were reclassified as implementation+test once their enforcing sites — the proof files, the `[[source]]` scan config, and the CI verify and snapshot steps — became scannable (per-source `comment-style`). `type=implication` is reserved for text with no enforcing site at all.

 All seven engine-side W2/W3/W6 annotations are now removed (the first five in the correlation-floor commit; the last two — W2 on `bound_witnesses`, W6 on the engine's unwitnessed branch — in the